Rights and Responsibilities

 - You have any other non-appealable issue.

-- Be respectful of other patients and health care workers.
+- Be respectful of health care workers and others.

-- Make a good-faith effort to meet financial obligations.
+- Make a good-faith effort to meet your financial obligations:

-- Follow the claims process and to use the disputed claims process when you have a disagreement concerning your claims.
+- Follow the claims process.
+Use the disputed claims process when you have a disagreement about your claims.

 - Pay your applicable deductibles and cost sharing to your provider, hospital, pharmacy, or supplier.